How do a find and read my hourly water usage on the customer portal?

 The radio frequency is weaker than a cordless phone and will not interfere with other electronic devices in your home or business.
 It will not interfere with your data network.
-In fact, AMI meters transmit for less than one minute a day.

 Who do I call if I have questions, concerns or notice a problem?

-For any reason, please contact the Water Department at email@example.com or by calling 817-392-4477.
+For any reason, please call us at 817-392-4477.